Humans are wired to care what people say.

 Going to the gym can significantly boost your confidence, whether or not you bulk up or gain strength.
 Basically, you start seeing progress, even when there's none.

 If you're not able to get a gym membership, take up a home workout regimen.
-Both have the same confidence-boosting potential.
+Both have the same confidence-boosting potential, and with an abundance of pull up rigs and cable machines available online, it’s easy to get that gym experience without having to leave your house.
 You just need to choose what suits you and stick to it.

 - Stay off social media.